MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 &sup1;Aplicativo adicionado ao canal como uma guia.
 ## <a name="use-team-templates-with-microsoft-graph"></a>Usar os modelos do Teams com o Microsoft Graph

-Os desenvolvedores podem usar o Microsoft Graph para criar equipes a partir de modelos de equipe pré-criados.
-Para saber mais sobre como usar modelos de equipe com o Microsoft Graph, consulte [ Introdução aos modelos de equipe usando Microsoft Graph](../../get-started-with-teams-templates.md), [Visão geral da API do Microsoft Teams](/graph/teams-concept-overview) e [tipo de recurso teamsTemplate](/graph/api/resources/teamstemplate).
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](../../get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview), and [teamsTemplate resource type](/graph/api/resources/teamstemplate).

 Aqui estão os modelos de equipe de serviços de saúde pré-criados.
 ### <a name="ward"></a>Enfermaria